 Pasadena Community Foundation has been assisting families and individuals in the greater Pasadena area turn their passions into meaningful, personalized philanthropy for almost 70 years.
 A Pasadena couple recently turned to PCF to develop their “passion project” into ongoing support for returning veterans.

-Betty Ma and John Pipia recently partnered with PCF to create the Welcome Home Fund, a scholarship fund for returning U.S. military combat veterans pursuing a post-secondary degree.
+Betty Ma and John Pipia recently partnered with PCF to create the Pipia/Ma Welcome Home Fund, a scholarship fund for returning U.S. military combat veterans pursuing a post-secondary degree.
 Supporting veterans is a passion for both: John was in active duty for several years, serving in the U.S. Army and in active combat in Vietnam.
 Betty, despite a full professional schedule, still finds time to serve at her alma mater, the USC Graduate Business School, as a mentor for graduate MBA students, several of whom are veterans.
-Betty recently joined PCF’s Professional Advisors Committee.
+Betty is a member of PCF’s Professional Advisors Committee.

 Uplifting Assistance for Veterans